Australian Marriage Law Postal Survey

 Current fees for passport and notarial services are shown in our online appointment system.

-Please note that payment can only be made in Euros in person at the Embassy, or into the following bank account:
+Payment can be made in Euros in person at the Embassy.
+We also accept bank and credit cards (VISA and Mastercard).
+Alternatively, payment can be transferred into the following bank account:

 UniCredit Bank Austria